 Working at the beach is (largely) bullshit

 The other aspect of balance that bears consideration if you plan to live nomadically is how much and how fast you travel.
 It’s really difficult to find time to work consistently when you’re moving forward quickly.
 We’ve found that, for us, spending a month to three months in one place between periods of forward motion helps us to keep the balls in the air with our work projects.
+We call these periods of settledness a “base,” and we use that stationary spot to explore from on afternoons and weekends, and as serious office space every morning.
 Think realistically about how much time you need and how much stability you need to deliver quality to your clientele.

 Points of failure